pdombrovsky/dyna-exp/README.md

 ﻿# DynaExp

-Streamlines building DynamoDB expressions (ConditionExpression, FilterExpression, KeyConditionExpression, UpdateExpression, ProjectionExpression) with a concise, typed, and composable API.
+Build DynamoDB expressions (ConditionExpression, FilterExpression, KeyConditionExpression, UpdateExpression, ProjectionExpression) with a small set of typed helpers.
+DynaExp keeps the verbose string juggling out of your application code while staying close to native DynamoDB semantics.

 ## Requirements